Impact of Aqua Chemicals

 Environment

-As the demand for fish grows across Bangladesh and correspondingly the intensifying aquaculture system, it is high time to adopt effective, eco-friendly and sustainable aquaculture solutions.
-Probiotics has emerged as one of the best solutions to boost aquaculture productivity sustainably.
+As demand for fish grows across Bangladesh and the corresponding intensification of the aquaculture system, it is high time to adopt effective, eco-friendly, and sustainable aquaculture solutions.

 Probiotics Features